Exopandora/ShoulderSurfing/README.md

 # Troubleshooting #

 **Optifine:**
+≥ 1.15: Shaders will be offset because of compatibility issues
-≥ 1.15: The crosshair will not render in 3pp because of compatibility issues
+1.15-1.16.1: The crosshair will not render in 3pp because of compatibility issues
 ≤ 1.14: Set "Render Quality" to "1.0x" for Shader Pack "(internal)" and switch back to Shader Pack "OFF"
 **BetterCombat:** Set "Enable 1PP Crosshair" to "false" and "Override Mod Crosshairs" to "true"